gaelforget/ClimateModels.jl/docs/src/examples.md

 `include("RandomWalker.jl")`

-Alternatively, you can run `notebooks.execute`  on Pluto notebook examples.
-Doing this will create a `ModelConfig`, add notebook dependencies in a local environment, and run the notebook main code.
+Alternatively, you can  create a `ModelConfig` and call [`notebooks.setup`](@ref)  on a Pluto notebook.
+Doing this will extract dependencies from the notebook.

-`notebooks.execute("RandomWalker.jl")`

 ## Creating Your Own

 Please refer to the [User Manual](@ref manual) section, and [Climate Model Interface](@ref) in particular, for more on this.

 !!! tip
-    A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [ClimateModels.notebooks.execute](@ref) function.
+    A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [`notebooks.setup`](@ref) function.

 ## Workflows That Run Models